raafayumar/data_collector/README.md

 ## Installation Requirements

 Clone this repo
+   - Choose a folder/location of choice and shift+right click on the background of the Explorer window, then click on "Open command window here" or "Open PowerShell window here". then run this command:

 ```bash
    git clone https://github.com/raafayumar/data_collector.git
 ```

-Before using this  module, make sure to install the required dependencies by running the following command:
+Before using this module, make sure to install the required dependencies by running the following command on the same cmd window:

 ```bash
    pip install -r requirements.txt